gsznaier/Universal-Multiplaner-SWARM-Slicer/README.md

 ## Visualizing print paths

 Generated print paths can be viewed interactively with `plot_paths.py`.
+The print paths used in the manuscript are included and can be visualized without slicing.

 ```bash
 python plot_paths.py --job_names <job_name> --printer_profiles ../printer_profiles/<N>_printer_profile_<profile_type>.json --load_data_path ../results/shells